Page updated 26 May 2016

 Advising the government on its finances is a core role of the Treasury.
 The Treasury is responsible for establishing and maintaining controls to ensure that all government financial transactions are within statutory authority, and that use of public money is properly recorded.
 The Treasury also prepares forecasts, including economic and fiscal updates as part of the Budget process.

 Government finances take into account all of the issues any business does, including revenue and expenditure, and assets and liabilities.
 And like any business, the government must also prepare financial statements at regular intervals (see month end and year end financial statements).
 These statements are prepared by the Treasury and cover all government entities, including Ministers of the Crown, Offices of Parliament, departments, crown entities, state-owned enterprises (including mixed ownership model companies) and the Reserve Bank of New Zealand.
-A full list of government reporting entities can be found in the Forecast Financial Statements chapter in the Budget and Economic and Fiscal Update 2015 in the section titled Government Reporting Entity as at 1 May 2015.
+A full list of government reporting entities can be found in the Forecast Financial Statements chapter in the Budget and Economic and Fiscal Update 2016 in the section titled Government Reporting Entity as at 29 April 2016.
 Statements are prepared in accordance with the Public Sector PBE Accounting Standards.

 In this section of the website we introduce: